Passive Components Blog

 View All Result

-This article describes dielectric constant of plastic materials, how to calculate it and factors affecting it.
+This article describes dielectric constant and dissipation factor DF of plastic polymer materials, how to calculate it and factors affecting it.

 What is Dielectric Constant?